comapi/comapi-sdk-js/docs/queryingEvents.md

 # Applying events

-After you have initially loaded up a conversation, it becomes your responsibiity to process the incoming websocket events / query events from `getConversationEvents()` and update the messages accordingly.
+After you have initially loaded up a conversation, it becomes your responsibility to process the incoming web-socket events / query events from `getConversationEvents()` and update the messages accordingly.

 There are 3 events that may need processing depending on whether you intend to mark messages as delivered / read.

 ## conversationMessage.sent
 This event signifies that a new message has been posted to the conversation.
 If this message wasn't sent by you, you should send a status update marking this message as delivered.
 You will also want to add this message to your local message store.
-You can identify the position to insert this message by looking at the sentEventid property on the messages in your message store and the conversationEventId property on the sent event.
+You can identify the position to insert this message by looking at the sentEventId property on the messages in your message store and the conversationEventId property on the sent event.
 Messages should be ordered based on this sequence.

 ## conversationMessage.read
 This event signifies that a someone has marked a message as `read`.